gracekim859/Diagonal-In-Parameter-Order-Algorithm/README.txt

 v: number of values
 t: strength

 Repository:
 In this repository there is a Covering Array Validator, which returns true if an array is covering and false if it is not.
 In addition, there is an implementation of
 Diagonal IPO where it reads an array in a text file and expands it with the users input of the number of columns in the starting array along with the v and t values.
- It is important to note that both programs read from a text file with the name "test.txt" containing an array with a specific format.
+It is important to note that both programs run on Python 3 and read from a text file with the name "test.txt" containing an array with a specific format.
 Please refer to the "test.txt" file to see this format.
 Lastly, the Diagonal IPO algorithm includes the covering array validator at the end to confirm that the resulting array is covering.